 Dana Case, director of operations at MyCorporation, agrees and believes if an applicant has the skills, experience and knowledge, it doesn’t matter if they have a degree.
 “Yes, a college degree proves that a candidate is committed and has a well-rounded education, but that should not trump or invalidate their professional experience if they didn’t receive a diploma from an educational institution.”

 When you're interviewing candidates, it's important to get a full picture, including their soft skills and how they performed in previous jobs.

 “For candidates who don’t have a college degree and need to prove themselves to employers, it’s important to highlight their teamwork, communication skills, problem-solving, interpersonal skills, work ethic and flexibility/adaptability,” said Salemi.

 Josh Rubin, CEO of Post Modern Marketing, said about only half of his employees have degrees related to their jobs.
-When he's hiring employees, the most important factor to him is the quality of their character.
+When he's hiring employees, the most important factor for him is the quality of their character.

 “If you’re looking to hire someone who did not attend college, talk to their previous employers and get a sense of what they’re like to work with,” Rubin said.

 He also recommends not limiting hires based on what they studied in college.
 “Find out a candidate’s long-term goals and what they want to do in the future, and hire based on that.”

 If you decide to hire an employee without a degree, you should pay them the same as candidates who did go to college.